I didn’t want to go to the Tantra workshop. I had to. Because of my Policy of Yes.

 Make love not porn

 I do think Tantra is a good thing – especially at a time when intimacy-bankrupt pornography is the norm.
+And I hate this is where so many of our young people are getting their sex ‘education.’
 There’s plenty of books on the topic of Tantra, but in lieu of Scarlett’s workshops I suggest looking up Cindy Gallop’s website: ‘Make love not porn’ The website features real couples and triples having real sex.
 Including, apparently, off-duty porn stars.

-But the point of this article isn’t Tantra per se.
-The point is trashing our comfort zones – which is why I developed my Policy of Yes.
+But the point of this article isn’t Tantra per se (which is just as well, as I know stuff-all about it).
+The point is trashing our comfort zones.
+Which is why I developed my Policy of Yes.
 I didn’t know exactly how my life had gone so badly wrong, but I knew there had to be something better and I was going to find it.

 And I did.
 And I still am.